axelhahn/restic-http-server-for-synology/readme.md

 * autostart service on reboot
 * handle users with encrypted password in .htpasswd
 * logrotation; installer creates file in /etc/logrotate.d/ (if it fails you can create a cronjob)
+* generate right .htacces entries with openssl to set noauth=0

 TODO